encord-team/encord-agents/docs/editor_agents/examples/index.md

     print(ontology.ontology_hash)
     ```

-It can really be any classification ontology.
+Your Ontology can be any Ontology containing classifications.
-Attach that ontology to a project with visual content (images, image groups, or videos).
+Attach your Ontology to a Project with visual content (images, image groups, or videos).

-The goal is to be able to trigger an agent that takes a labeling task from Figure A to Figure B, below (hint: you can click them and use keyboard arrows toggle between images).
+An agent that transforms a labeling task from Figure A to Figure B, as shown below must be triggered. *(Hint: Click the images and use the keyboard arrows to toggle between them.)*

 <div style="display: flex; justify-content: space-between; gap: 1em;">
     <figure style="text-align: center; flex: 1; margin: 1em 0;">